 Saturday June 26, 2021

-Cannabis consumers have known for a while that the industry, access to the plant, and legality continue to grow by leaps and bounds while the technology of yesterday (or even today) struggles to keep up.
-Look no further than a technology that has the ability to detect a level of cannabis impairment within a specific period of time, because so far, there isn’t one.
+Cannabis consumers have known for a while that the industry, access to the plant, and legality continue to grow by leaps and bounds while detection and testing technology struggles to keep up.
+What is needed is a technology that has the ability to detect a level of cannabis impairment within a specific period of time, because so far, there isn’t one.
 What cannabis “breathalyzers” and other drug panels do is to check for cannabis metabolites called THC-COOH, which can linger in the body for days or weeks depending on the frequency of consumption.

 We’re all-too-familiar with the notorious urine test - which can detect THC-COOH from 3-30 days or longer, saliva testing (1-30 days), and hair follicle tests (up to 90 days).
 But these metabolite-based tests are very bad at figuring out the most important part: whether or not someone who has consumed cannabis is also impaired.

-There is one testing method that may be more adept at testing actual impairment, and that’s the marijuana blood test.
+There is one testing method that has been touted as being more adept at testing actual impairment, and that’s the marijuana blood test.
 Let’s take a look.

 How Marijuana Blood Tests Work

 As the industry has matured, drug testing and technology firms have been grappling with how to develop a technology that can identify cannabis impairment, and what they’ve learned so far is that a cannabis blood test is the closest fit.
-That’s because blood tests don’t measure metabolites but instead determine the level of the psychoactive cannabinoid THC in the blood.
+That’s because blood tests have been the most sensitive and specific test available to determine the level of the psychoactive cannabinoid THC in the blood.
+This is because other tests usually only test for metabolites, which are not psychoactive.

-An article in Therapeutic Drug Monitoring showed that cannabis is usually detectable within seconds of inhalation and may remain in the blood for 1-2 days, though it could be present for up to up to seven days or more depending on potency and frequency.
+An article in Therapeutic Drug Monitoring showed that cannabis is usually detectable within seconds of inhalation and may remain in the blood for 1-2 days, though it could be present for up to seven days or more depending on potency and frequency of use, among other factors that affect metabolism.

-In contrast with the other testing methods, marijuana blood tests are much better at detecting a window of impairment, or an approximate amount of time one might be impaired from cannabis consumption.
+In comparison with the other testing methods, marijuana blood tests have been much better at detecting a window of impairment, or an approximate amount of time one might be impaired from cannabis consumption.
 Research analyzed by the University of Sydney and published in Neuroscience & Biobehavioral Reviews found that the window of impairment may last anywhere from 3 to 10 hours, depending on consumption method and frequency.

-Most often, blood testing is done in a lab setting to indicate recent use of cannabis, at the scene of an accident, or as a roadside sobriety test.
-However, that is not yet standard practice, which can have major ramifications for drivers who may have smoked weed a week ago for example but are not currently impaired.
+Most often, blood testing is done in a lab setting to indicate recent use of cannabis.
+Blood could be taken at the scene of an accident, or as part of a roadside sobriety test.
+However, that is not standard practice, which can have major ramifications for drivers who may have smoked weed a week ago for example but are not currently impaired.
+And, because of the more common use of less sensitive tests, people who are impaired could be driving around with no consequences.

 Using Blood Tests for Cannabis DUI Testing